 You may not use corporate property, information, or position for improper personal gain.
 You owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.
 You are prohibited from competing with the Company or taking advantage for personal gain of any opportunity that is discovered through the use of Company property, information or position.
+Even opportunities that are acquired privately by you may be questionable if they are related to our existing or proposed lines of business.
 You should report any corporate opportunity to your supervisor or the Company’s Legal Counsel to determine whether the Company desires to take advantage of the opportunity.

 Most countries, including the United States, have laws prohibiting certain business practices that could inhibit effective competition.
 Whether termed antitrust, competition, or free trade laws, the rules are designed to keep the marketplace thriving and competitive.
 These antitrust laws are broad and far-reaching, and touch upon and affect virtually all aspects of the Company’s operations.